AntonyJR/Quantum/README.md

 * **final_vector** out register values
 * **states** result of sampling output vector

+## To Do
+* Add support for controlled gate (single qubit control)
+* Refactor to support pre-calculating quantum gate tensor for optimisation of repeated use of same circuit

+## References
 Can1: [Undergraduate computational physics projects on quantum computing][Candela1] : D. Candela :
 American Journal of Physics 83, 688 (2015); doi: 10.1119/1.4922296